-3. QUESTION - How should a grantee report a user who exits the encounter with no method because he or she, or his or her sexual partner, has had a non-contraceptive surgical procedure that has rendered one of the two sexual partners unable to conceive or impregnate?
+3. QUESTION - How should a grantee report a user who exits the encounter with no method because they or their sexual partner has had a non-contraceptive surgical procedure that has rendered one of the two sexual partners unable to conceive or impregnate?